 Advances personal responsibility: Personal responsibility is taught throughout the shooting sports to advance both safety and skill development.
 Shooting sports also cultivate personal responsibility because they are a foundation for both security and liberty in any family or nation.

 Promotes liberty: Shooting sports provide a natural environment to educate all citizens with an historically honest view of freedom.
 It is no mistake that the tools mastered in the shooting sports have been called “the people’s liberty teeth.”
 This is one of the primary reasons the Second Amendment in America’s Bill of Rights was adopted.

 Courage and confidence: For some people, shooting may seem like a very dangerous or scary thing to do.
 However, being trained properly is a great way to build confidence and courage.

-Adrenaline: Hold a weapon and firing it can be an exhilarating thing to do!
-Your adrenaline will be spiked and causing a surge of energy to pulse through your blood.
-Increased levels of adrenalin in your blood signal your liver to break down glycogen, the substance that provides your muscles with glucose, the primary source of fuel in your body.
+Adrenaline: Holding a weapon and firing is an exhilarating thing to do!
+Your adrenaline will be spiked and cause a surge of energy to pulse through your blood.
+Increased levels of adrenaline in your blood signal your liver to break down glycogen, the substance that provides your muscles with glucose.
+Being as glucose is the primary source of fuel in your body this is very beneficial.